Preparing For An Earthquake A Complete Preparedness Checklist

 Report the emergency immediately to medical personnel.
 Send a message or call them.

-Put out small fires that one can see or smell.
-If it’s impossible to put out the fire, call the fire department for help.
-Inspect the home for other possible damages with the use of a flashlight.
+Put out small fires that you can see or smell.
+If it’s impossible to put out the fire yourself, call the fire department for help.
+Use a flashlight to inspect the home for other possible damages.

-Do not touch the broken appliances or downed lines because this might cause electrocution.
-Clean up the spilled gasoline and other flammable liquids to prevent injuries.
+Do not touch broken appliances or downed lines, which might cause electrocution.
+To prevent injuries, clean up the spilled gasoline and other flammable liquids.

-Avoid driving or going sightseeing on damaged properties.
-Do not interfere with the relief and rescue efforts of the authorities.
+Avoid driving or sightseeing on damaged properties.
+Do not interfere with the authorities' relief and rescue efforts.

 Lastly, prepare for any aftershocks.
 The aftershocks can be less violent than the main ones.